Mr0-0Magician/Mr0-0Magician/README.md

-- 🌱 I’m currently learning js & python
+- 🌱 I’m currently learning js & python 🎩

-- 😄 Pronouns: Smile
+- 😄 Pronouns: Smile 🎩

-- ⚡ Fun fact: The best place in the world to see rainbows is in Hawaii.
+- ⚡ Fun fact: The best place in the world to see rainbows is in Hawaii 🎩

 <a href="https://github.com/Mr0-0Magician">